MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 | 96 | AipFileDeleted | AIP file deletion events. |
 | 97 | AipHeartBeat | AIP heartbeat events. |

-This information is accessible in the M365 unified audit log for your organization and can be viewed in the Activity explorer.
+This information is accessible in the Microsoft 365 unified audit log for your organization and can be viewed in the Activity explorer.

 ### Query Audit Events in Activity Explorer
 ![image](https://user-images.githubusercontent.com/25543918/190709059-fd1f51bb-db75-41d8-a131-f647c5a8d8e4.png)

-The Activity explorer in the Microsoft Purview compliance portal is a graphical interface to view audit events emitted to the M365 unified audit log.
+The Activity explorer in the Microsoft Purview compliance portal is a graphical interface to view audit events emitted to the Microsoft 365 unified audit log.
 An administrator of the tenant can use built-in queries to determine whether the policies and controls implemented by your organization is effective.
 With up to 30 days of data available, an administrator can set filters and clearly see when and how sensitive data is handled within your organization.

 To see AIP-specific activity, an adminstrator can begin with the following filters: